fdiengott/portfolio-svelte/src/routes/blogs/articles/regex101.md

 | `/g`      | global      |
 | `/i`      | ignore-case |

-So we've now essentially gone through the basics of regular expressions!
-Good job for making it this far.
-This section is about augmenting the patterns that have been written so the work slightly differently.
+This section is about augmenting the patterns that have been written so that they work slightly differently.
 I'm only covering 2 of the 8 that exist, but these are by far the most important and common.
 I'll go through a few more in my 201 article.

 Let's start with the global flag `/g`.
 In the previous section I made up an example of searching for email addresses on a company website.
 I somewhat lied in the pursuit of simplicity.
 Using the pattern I had constructed would actually only match the first occurrence of the email address pattern.
 If, we wanted to actually match every occurrence, we would add a global flag, which would look like this: `/([a-zA-Z.-]+)@company\.com/g`, adding the `g` flag at the end after the second forward slash `/`.
 If we were creating this pattern using the RegExp constructor, the flag would be the second argument (i.e. `new RegExp("([a-zA-Z.-]+)@company\.com,", "g")`).
 When matching with the global `g` flag enabled returns an array of all of the matches, for example `["a@company.com", "b@company.com", ...]` (this is assuming you are using `String.prototype.match`, which will ignore groups; I'll explain a way to retain the groups in the next section).